 Specifically, the writers from whom most New Leftists learn their Neo-Marxist- Freudianism, Eric Fromm and Herbert Marcuse, treat reason (called "bourgeois reason") as the principal obstacle to human happiness, It is reason, Fromm declares, which is responsible for man's alienation, it is reason which makes him feel isolated and alone, "the freak of the universe."9 It is reason, proclaims Marcuse, which creates a reality opposed to pleasure, to freedom from repression and to "uninhibited desire and gratification," it is reason which makes man "an 'individual' set off against other individuals."11

-In place of the villainous reason, Marcuse insists, we must substitute—"phantasy " ("Phantasy," or imagination, "like the id to which it remains committed…preserves the 'memory' of the subhistorical past when the life of the individual was the life of the genus, the image of the immediate unity between the universal and the particular under the rule of the pleasure principle," Marcus explains.)
+In place of the villainous reason, Marcuse insists, we must substitute—"phantasy" ("Phantasy," or imagination, "like the id to which it remains committed…preserves the 'memory' of the subhistorical past when the life of the individual was the life of the genus, the image of the immediate unity between the universal and the particular under the rule of the pleasure principle," Marcus explains.)
 Love and phantasy represent those aspects of human nature which unite man with other men, thereby solving the problems of alienation and repression.
 Predictably, love and phantasy can only be fully exercised under socialism, in which the individual becomes a part of the social One.

 Most New Leftists describe themselves neither as "Neo-Freudians" nor as "Neo-Marxists" but as "existential humanists."
 Existentialism, particularly the existentialism of Sartre and Camus, has been in vogue among college bred intellectuals for a number of years, became publically popular with the "beats" of the fifties, and now heavily influences the New Leftists who followed them in the sixties.

 For some of its advocates and adherents, existentialism is a revolt against the scholasticism of modern positivistic philosophy.
 It is not a fundamental revolt.
 The existentialists learned from the positivists that reason is neither a tool of cognition nor a guide to action, that the human mind can discover no "absolute truth" about the world or man's place in it.
 But while the positivists proceed "reasonably" to investigate what remains to be studied (namely, the ways in which men talk about the world they cannot know, the existentialists attempt to save philosophy by abandoning reason altogether.
-In its place, they substitute a "new" means of knowledge their feelings.
+In its place, they substitute a "new" means of knowing their feelings.
 If the world is incomprehensible, they say, if thinking is futile and values are the product of arbitrary emotional attachments, then feelings are the only things that matter, commitment to those feelings the only assurance of value and meaning in life, and acting on those feelings the only way to achieve moral stature.
 Existentialism, says Sartre, "defines man by his action" and "proposes an ethic of action and self commitment."
 Commitment to what?
 "We cannot decide a priori what it is that should be done."11 Excepting its positivistic premises, it is a perfectly reasonable argument.
 The positivist cuts off man's head, the existentialist elevates the twitching, writhing body on a moral pedestal.

 According to Sartre, existentialism is humanistic because it teaches that man is free, free to create his own morality and his own character.
 It does not hold, however, that man is an end in himself "it is in projecting and losing himself beyond himself, by "pursuing transcendent aims that he himself is able to exist."
 Beyond the individual, Sartre says, are only other individuals.
 One can only conclude that the "free moral choice" must be between alternatives provided by the altruist ethic.
 Self-sacrifice to those others—in the name of "human solidarity" against an inhuman universe—is offered as the means by which man "is able to exist."
 The freedom offered by Sartre is the freedom to choose the particular form of one's self-immolation.